 - Teaching Arrangements

-- Two lectures and one tutorial each week.
-The lectures give an introduction to the main themes and issues of the course.
-The tutorials are for student-centred discussion and debate.
+Two lectures and one tutorial each week.
+The lectures give an introduction to the main themes and issues of the paper.
+The tutorials are for student-centred discussion, debate and group work.

 - No textbook is required.